pzaharias/PhyloScripts/README.md

 # PhyloScripts

-A bunch of homemade scripts for phylogeny problems on which I didn't found any existing script on the web.
+A bunch of homemade scripts for phylogeny problems on which I didn't find any existing script on the web.